Click below to listen to my 2 min. Garden Bite radio show: Barerootin’

 A bare root tree has no soil at all around its roots.
 It’s been removed from the soil while still dormant.
 These trees are generally kept dormant by refrigeration until sold.

 Bare root trees, shrubs and roses are often quite a bit less expensive than any other type.
+As for frost depths – check with your local county extension!
+You must not dig around in wet soil.
 Find some great pictures and good information at Howbert & Mays

 For 3 to 6 hours before planting, soak the roots in a bucket of water.
 Make sure the roots are fully immersed but don’t crush them.
 In the picture below, they look a little cramped!
 Use a larger container.

 Dig a hole twice as wide as the length of the roots spread horizontally.
 Don’t plant too deep.
 The portion of the trunk that was originally below ground before it was dug up will be discolored, often darker, that’s your planting level.
 And yet more information and pictures at Midwest Gardening

 Mound some soil in the middle of the hole to place your plant on top of.
 Spread the roots out horizontally, this is where those roots will get their water, oxygen and nutrients. (eventually they will grow deeper on their own).
 Fill the hole with soil, gently work the soil around the roots while holding your plant steady.
 I know, you need 3 hands for this!

 Gently pack the soil down with your feet, hands, and/or water.
 You want your bare root stock watered thoroughly and not let it dry out.
 Water often during the first year.
 Do NOT fertilize right away.
 Bare root roots are more vulnerable to fertilizer burn.
 You can fertilize with a weak solution in 4 weeks.

 Bare root stock CAN be kept for a week IF you place the roots in soil, keeping them moist and out of direct sunlight.